Numerous national organizations have recognized Rush for the quality of care we provide.

 University HealthSystem Consortium: Quality Leadership Award

-Rush has received the University HealthSystem Consortium's Quality Leadership Award, ranking fifth among 101 academic medical centers.
-Rush is the only medical center in Illinois to be listed among the top 10.
-The 2013 study evaluated 101 of the UHC’s member hospitals on the basis of mortality, effectiveness, safety, patient centeredness and equity of care.
+Rush has received the University HealthSystem Consortium's Quality Leadership Award, ranking fifth among more than 100 academic medical centers.
+Rush is the only medical center in Illinois to be listed among the top 12.
+The 2014 study evaluated the UHC’s member hospitals on the basis of mortality, effectiveness, safety, patient centeredness and equity of care.
 Rush attained a perfect score in the equity of care category.
 This means the results of Rush patients’ care do not vary due to differences in gender, race or socioeconomic status.
 Learn more.

 The Leapfrog Group: top rating for patient safety

 Rush received an A grade in a nationwide evaluation of hospitals.
 The new Hospital Safety Score represents Rush's overall performance in keeping patients safe from medical and medication errors, infections and injuries.
 The Leapfrog Group evaluated hospitals nationwide.
 The Hospital Safety Score uses 26 measures of publicly available hospital safety data.
 Learn more.

 The National Committee for Quality Assurance: Patient-Centered Medical Home

 Seven primary care offices at Rush have been recognized as medical homes by the National Committee for Quality Assurance (NCQA).
 These are the first physician practices at an academic medical center in Illinois to receive the prestigious NCQA’s Physician Practice Connections – Patient-Centered Medical Home level 3 designation — the highest recognition level awarded by NCQA.
 The emphasis is on keeping patients healthy, preventing illness and making the right care available to the patient at the right time.